mui/material-ui/docs/data/material/experimental-api/css-variables/css-variables.md

 <div style="color: #2e7d32;">...</div>
 ```

+This makes the code difficult to debug, because the app could have multiple theme tokens, but this doesn't give you any information about which theme is responsible for this style.

 If that same `<div>` used CSS variables instead—as in the example below—you could track _where_ that color token is defined in the theme:

 ```jsx